marcus-exe/szn.fiap.lmra/README.md

 The web application features a modern, minimalist design:

+- **Internationalization (i18n)**: Full support for English and Portuguese languages
+  - Language switcher in top-right corner on all pages
+  - Locale-aware routing (`/en/*` and `/pt/*`)
+  - All user-facing text translated
+  - Automatic locale detection and persistence
 - **Dark Theme**: Full black background with a subtle white grid pattern for depth
 - **Animated DNA Visualization**: Interactive 3D canvas-based DNA helix animation with continuous rotation
 - **Rolling Slider**: Infinite-scrolling banner with the Chinese phrase "现代化旧代码库的完整参考指南" (A comprehensive reference guide for modernizing legacy codebases)